 You don’t need to belong to a religion to engage in spiritual exploration.

-By denying scientific principles one may maintain any paradox.
-When belief is more important than truth, anyone can hold a paradox.
+By denying scientific principles, one may maintain any paradox based on unfounded and contradictory stances.
+When belief is more important than truth, then truth becomes subjective.
 All it takes is constant exposure to groupthink manipulation.
 What do you think?
-Is there an absolute or is truth subjective and parsable?

 The internet and social media have only exacerbated the tendency to indulge in paradoxical thinking, which can ultimately lead to negative consequences for individuals and society.
 To move away from such discrepancies, people need to use critical thinking skills to evaluate the data and evidence presented and avoid relying on paradoxical reasoning, especially when it comes from unqualified and unverified sources such as myths and superstitions of religion.